gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 ## Implementation

-In our case, it was obvious from the beginning that all the magic should happen at the client.
+In our case, it was obvious from the beginning that all the magic should happen in the client.
 The Focus communicates with the clients using Jingle which we transform into SDP to feed to the browser.
 There's no SDP going around on the wire.
 Furthermore, there's no signalling communication between the endpoints and the Jitsi Videobridge, it's the Focus that mediates this procedure using